erwanlecarpentier/flatland/README.md

 you should modify the configuration file consequently.
 This means only allowing actions of the discrete world, avoiding gaussian noise on the resulting state, setting the shapes of the obstacles so that they overlap the right cells, etc.

+# Modify

+In order to introduce a new policy, modify the 'src/policy/todo_policy.hpp' file and include the resulting class.
+In order to introduce a new environment shape, modify the 'src/environment/todo_shape.hpp' file and include the resulting class.

 # Dependencies